Readville station: Station layout

 Readville station is bounded by several active and former railroad yards.
 East of the station on the Fairmount Line is the Readville Interim Repair Facility, an MBTA commuter rail maintenance facility and layover yard.
 Readville 1-Yard is an active CSX freight yard located south of the station, connecting the Dorchester Branch to the Northeast Corridor.
 West of the station, the former Readville 5-Yard lies south of the former Dedham Branch on both sides of the Franklin Branch.
+CSX freight trains operating between Walpole and Readville use the Franklin Branch and a short section of the Dorchester Branch to access Readville 1-Yard.